 However, in late 2017 and continuing today, a slight uptick in the market may have occurred.
 Buyers who did not purchase land at the highs of 2012-13 appear to now be spending.
 Although that may be somewhat speculative as there have been few sales significantly above 2016 levels.
-Improved sugar beet prices in 2017 may have contributed to the slightly renewed optimism for some producers.
+Improved sugar beet prices in 2017 and '18 may have contributed to the slightly renewed optimism for some producers.
+Beet prices for the 2019 crop decreased significantly following a very wet fall that left thousands of acres of beets unharvested.